Zomtir/cptclient/README.md

    2) Enable Flutter Plugin
 2) Install Flutter SDK
 3) Adapt the server details in `cptclient.yaml`.
 A template can be found in `cptclient-template.yaml`.
-4) Choose Chrome (web) as build target and press the Run button.
-Alternatively you can use the command line:
+4) Build the client for your desired target platform.
+Your host has to support the target:

 ```
-flutter build web
+flutter build web --wasm
+flutter build apk
+flutter build linux
+flutter build windows
+flutter build macos
+flutter build ios
 ```

 ### Initial admin user